imagibee/Gigantor/README.md

 # Gigantor
-Boosts regular expression performance with multi-threading, and adds support for using gigantic files and streams
+Boosts regular expression performance, and adds support for using gigantic files and streams

 It solves the following problems:
 * file exceeds the size of memory